danielharrell/SumLect2015/Lost_Idea_LA.md

-In a similar vein, defenses of liberal education will call the liberal arts "transferable skills," [^transferable], again against the backdrop of an ever-changing job market;
+In a similar vein, defenses of liberal education will call the liberal arts "transferable skills," [^transferable], again against the backdrop of an ever-changing job market.
-and "usefulness" has become a ubiquitous word to counter the opinion, and the traditional conviction, that the liberal arts are useless. <!--Bring "useless" back up later, and give a defense of it--> It is more generally the
+And "usefulness" has become a ubiquitous word to counter the opinion, and the traditional conviction, that the liberal arts are useless. <!--Bring "useless" back up later, and give a defense of it--> It is more generally the